NASADatanauts/PaleBlueDot/story/story.md

 This extract shows the information for _one image_ of the given date.
 The camera might take as many as 22 images per day.
 A full JSON file for such day is around 22 kilobytes.

 That might not sound like a huge amount of data.
 However, there is only one NASA server located in the USA so latency becomes an issue from Europe and Asia.
-No matter of the speed of your internet, if you are located in Europe there will be around 200 ms latency between your client and the NASA server (interestingly, even the theoretical limit based on speed of light would be around 30 ms).
-With this latency, downloading a small file is around 0.5 s.
+No matter of the speed of your internet, if you are located in Europe there will be around 200ms latency between your client and the NASA server (interestingly, even the theoretical limit based on speed of light would be around 30ms).
+With this latency, downloading a small file is around 0.5s.
 Therefore we can't afford to do this multiple times for every UI action, we have to batch data.
-This will be worse from Asia.
+These numbers would be even worse from Asia.

 And we are only talking about downloading the _JSON file_ for one day.
 We are not yet talking about downloading the much bigger image files themselves.